A Dona do Pedaço: Review

-Despite the good audience, the soap opera was criticized several times for underestimating the public's intelligence.
-The Notícias da TV website evaluated the soap opera with a negative critique: "A Dona do Pedaço enshrines prime-time mediocrity (...)
+Despite the good audience, the telenovela was criticized several times for underestimating the public's intelligence.
+The Notícias da TV website evaluated the telenovela with a negative critique: "A Dona do Pedaço enshrines prime-time mediocrity (...)
 Doubtful plots and incoherent characters have already become common in Globo's 9 pm telenovelas, just as the name of Walcyr Carrasco was already synonymous with good comedies, in the times of O Cravo e a Rosa (2000) and Chocolate com Pimenta (2003).
 The rural and unpretentious scripts were a success.
 The change of the author to prime time produced a new type of recognition: he even gets an audience, but his quality has not existed for some time.

 Soundtrack

 Volume 1

 A Dona do Pedaço: Vol. 1 is the first soundtrack of the telenovela, released on 2 June 2019 by Som Livre.

 Volume 2

 A Dona do Pedaço: Vol. 2 is the second soundtrack of the telenovela, released on 20 June 2019 by Som Livre.